-Great Bear Lodge, a top place for grizzly bear viewing, is accessed via a 30 minute float plane out of Port Hardy at the northern tip of Vancouver Island, and in just 30 minutes you can be landing on Smith Inlet and maneuvering up to a floating dock adjacent to Great Bear Lodge – smack dab in the middle of true Canadian wilderness.
+Great Bear Lodge, a top place for grizzly bear viewing, is accessed via a 30 minute float plane out of Port Hardy at the northern tip of Vancouver Island.
+You land on Smith Inlet, then maneuver up to a floating dock adjacent to Great Bear Lodge smack dab in the middle of true Canadian wilderness.